NoorEldin-1/ZenderGo/README.md

 ## 💎 SaaS & Subscription Model

-Zender is built as a multi-tenant SaaS.
+ZenderGo is built as a multi-tenant SaaS.
 Here's how the subscription flow works:

 ### 1. Trial & Expiry